 I basically had a phone call a few weeks after from a nurse telling me I had Group B Strep.
 That’s how she told me.
 I had no info on it, no explanation.
 She just said it’s nothing to worry about.

 4. Were you given any information or left to find out yourself?

-I phoned my husband Dean, then my midwife.
-When I was pregnant with Oliver, now 8 (who I found out I had Group B Strep with), I had a few different midwives which in itself wasn’t reassuring.
-Every time I went I saw someone different, so I never got a close bond with the person that I thought would eventually deliver my baby.
+I phoned my husband, Dean, and then my midwife.
+When I was pregnant with Oliver, now 8 (who I found out I had Group B Strep with), I had a few different midwives, which in itself wasn’t reassuring.
+Every time I went, I saw someone different, so I never got a close bond with the person that I thought would eventually deliver my baby.

 I did get a call from a midwife who wasn’t impressed with how I was told.
 She gave me a few leaflets and did reassure me that I would be looked after as long as I had antibiotics before my waters broke.